 This is one of the effective ways of link building.
 It is the information-driven type of link building that has great value for users and search engines.
 People would definitely click on your signature if you have given them good answers to their questions.
 So be active on authoritative forums that are within your niche.

 Blog commenting is somewhat similar to forum posting.
 It is also an information-driven type of link building.
 When blog commenting it’s better to write your name in the name field section rather than your keywords.
 Most webmasters don’t approve comments that have keywords anchor text in the name section.
 Be sure that you are giving information related information or ask questions if you are a little bit confused about the article.
 Make sure to comment in a natural way that you are giving or asking for information and not promoting your website in their blog comment box.

 This is one of the hardest link building strategy I’ve experienced.
 It’s reaching out to owner/webmaster of the site to be listed on their recommended links or recommended vendors or resource page.
 Good links are hard to build you need to be patient and be straightforward that you are a good and reliable source in order to sound convincing.
 Write an email in a professional and formal way.
 Give your contact something that you’re going to offer in exchange for a backlink.

 Using your Competitor’s Link Profile for Link Build

 Conduct a backlink analysis on your competitors and document their link profile.
 You’ll discover some link build opportunities and topic areas that would be very useful for you.
 Look for low hanging fruit and fire off some link build request on them.
 Here are some available tools you can use for competitive backlink analysis:

 - Open Site Explorer

 - Link Detective

-Author Bio: Al Gregorios, Content Manager forProject Assistant with Business in a Box solutions, enjoys discovering and sharing business strategies for online marketing, CRM, project management, mobile marketing and technical publications.
+Author Bio: Al Gregorios, Content Manager forProject Assistant with Business in Box solutions, enjoys discovering and sharing business strategies for online marketing, CRM, project management, mobile marketing, and technical publications.